Yandex Cloud

 Yandex Data Streams has the following limits:

-• Quotas are organizational constraints that our support team can change upon request.
+• Quotas are organizational constraints that can be changed by support on request.

 • Limits are technical constraints of the Yandex Cloud architecture.
 You cannot change the limits.